Components

 axis (list[int, str or Axis] or tuple[int, str or Axis], optional) – The edge attached to these axes will be reattached.
 If

-).
-Otherwise, the neighbours’ edges will be pointing to the original nodes from which the current node inherits its edges (False
+True).
+Otherwise, the neighbours’ edges will be pointing to the original nodes from which the current node inherits its edges (False).

 Examples